featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 `npm install featurehub-eventsource-sdk`

 When you install the SDK it will also install the dependency [featurehub-repository](https://www.npmjs.com/package/featurehub-repository) which is a core library that holds feature flags and creates events.
+If you are only using the polling API (as you might in a browser), then that is the only library you need to use.

 It is designed this way, so we can separate core functionality and add different implementations in the future.